 The edge of the bullion coin is Reeded.

-The reverse side of the 3 gram Chinese Gold bullion coin shows a Giant Chinese Panda holding a branch of bamboo.
+The reverse side of the 3 gram Chinese Gold bullion coin shows a mother panda holding her cub as they lovingly look at each other.

 The face value of the 3 gram gold bullion coin of "50 Yuan."

 Gold Content:.......3 grams (.0964 troy oz)